TNTull/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

 I will have to learn:
-login security
+1. login security,
-a better understanding of the technologies how to develop a chat room for family members how to incorporate a note section and connect it to the person how to create a monthly reminder feature (for personal events)
+2. a better understanding of the technologies,
+3. how to develop a chat room for family members.
+4. how to incorporate a note section and connect it to the person,
+5. how to create a monthly reminder feature (for personal events).

 ### Project Tracker